 Yoga 1: A solid foundation is needed to build any structure.
 The same goes for the soil before anything will grow.
 This all levels class is very welcoming to those who are curious about yoga but are unsure of alignments principles of postures and are not familiar with breath work.
 It is also good for the regular practitioner who craves to know more about the specifics of a posture and what effects it has to the body (perfect to help you develop your home practice).
 When a solid foundation is constructed you will find growing stability and from there the sky is the limit on how far you will grow!
 This class is a broad format taught by many teachers with the intention of sharing basic yoga knowledge.
 There is 5000 years of knowledge out there to be shared.
 Come and experience yoga: the practice of balance and connection through breath and movement and stillness.

 Pilates: Pilates is a series of rhythmic movements that utilize strength, flexibility and concentration to create balanced development throughout the body.
 Created by Joseph Pilates, the series was originally called “contrology,” referring to control of movement, breath and focus during the exercises.
 The benefits of a regular Pilates practice are numerous: increased strength and flexibility, improved posture, injury prevention and a general sense of well-being.
-Pilates will run until mid September.
+Studio One Pilates will offer special workshops through November.

 All Levels Yoga: One of the greatest blessings of teaching and practicing in a small community studio like we have at the Yoga Shack is most classes can be catered to the individual needs of the people who show up to class.
 Our average class size is 5 people.
 This gives your teacher a huge opportunity to arrive to class with a solid blue print theme for class but tweak it to meet the needs of everyone in the room.
 Larger studios simply can not provide the individualized attention to alignment, injury recovery and prevention, and over all well being of the students when class sizes are too large.
 Expect your teacher to ask if their are any limitations, injuries, or requests for specific movements or postures prior to class starting.
-This class is taught by some of our more seasoned teachers and their adaptability to meet needs and requests is part of the advanced training and length of teaching they have.
-Our tiny studio has been open for a few years now and occasionally we have a tribe of regularly seasoned yogis who come to class.
-When this occurs and you can expect more advanced offerings (physically and or energetically).
-Have no fear if you are new to the practice.
-You too are always welcome to join us for this individualized, hands on assisted, vinyasa/flow based class.
 We promise to offer ample modifications to stay safe and motivated to keep practicing if you are just starting your journey on the mat.

-Buti Yoga: Expect to sweat as we move and breathe to heart pounding rhythms and beats.
+Buti Yoga: (Buti is on hold until December. please check back for updates.)
+Expect to sweat as we move and breathe to heart pounding rhythms and beats.
 Buti yoga is a mixture of african tribal dance and vinyasa power yoga.
 Buti Yoga workouts transform your BODY + SOUL with cardio-intensive bursts of tribal dance, primal movement + conditioning woven into a dynamic yoga practice.
 Buti Yoga utilizes the Spiral Structure Technique to sculpt + tone the deep abdominal muscles that stabilize and strengthen the body.
 Instead of linear movements, Buti favors movements that challenge the body along all planes of motion - THE RESULT - long, lean muscles.
 Buti Yoga isn’t a workout - it’s a chance to create - let go - connect - and sweat with intention.
 Every time you step on your mat, you have a chance to break through the emotional or physical barriers that can set you free.
 It isn’t going to be easy.
 Don’t overthink it - just trust that if your curious you should come to class.

 Yoga Baby Yoga Momma: This class is for moms and their babies (under 12months).
 Pregnancy and the first year of motherhood creates a lot of changes and challenges to moms.
 After baby arrives mom spends a lot of her time with baby but often times longs to bond with others and have time for self care.
 This class is a time for both of those needs to be met.
 Weekly we will gather to share, bond, and move with other sisters from our community and our infants.
 Gentle stretching and strengthening, breathe work, self-myofacial release will be the foundations for the moves.
 Babies get to bond with moms during our strengthening exercises and mom's will learn the power of infant massage for their babies.
 Mom's be sure to bring a blanket for your baby to lay on during their massage time.
 Yoga Momma Yoga Baby is on hold for now.
 Please email us if you'd like to see this class added to the schedule.